klaytn/klaytn-docs/docs/node/service-chain/references/bridge-configuration.md

-# Connect to Main Chain <a id="connect-to-main-chain"></a>
+# Bridge Configuration

-In this page, we will connect the single-node Service Chain to the Main Chain.
+In this page, we will describe the steps of connecting a Service Chain to the Main Chain.

 ## EN Configuration - Enable Main-bridge <a id="en-configuration-enable-main-bridge"></a>